Waitomo

-Waitomo is a rural community in the King Country region of New Zealand's North Island.
+Waitomo, officially Waitomo Caves, is a rural community in the King Country region of New Zealand's North Island.
 There are several solutional cave systems in the area around the village, which are popular tourist attractions.
 Restaurants and accommodation are centred in the village to serve visiting tourists.

 The word Waitomo comes from the Māori language: wai meaning water and tomo meaning a doline or sinkhole; it can thus be translated to be "water passing through a hole".
 The caves are formed in Oligocene limestone.

 The historic Waitomo Caves Hotel is located in Waitomo Caves village.

 History

+Māori lived in the Waitomo Caves area in the eighteenth and nineteenth centuries.
+Opapaka Pā to the east of the village was occupied by Ngāti Hia in the 1700s.
+One of the first two explorers of the Waitomo Glowworm Cave in 1887 was Tane Tinorau, who lived nearby and knew the entrance to the cave as a good spot for catching eels.
+Naturalist William Smith described seeing an abandoned Māori village or 'kāinga' of raupō huts across the valley near a lake, while he was travelling between the accommodation at Waitomo Caves and the Ruakuri Cave in 1906.
-The village Waitomo Caves is named for the hundreds of caves present in the spectacular karst landscape.

-The limestone landscape of the Waitomo District area has been the centre of increasingly popular commercial caving tourism since before 1900.
-Initially mostly consisting of impromptu trips guided by local Māori, a large cave system near Waitomo Caves were nationalised by the Crown and managed as a (relatively genteel) tourism attraction from 1904 onwards.
-A 1915 guide said, "It is reached by railway to Hangatiki, thence 6 miles by coach along a good road".
+The village of Waitomo Caves is named for the hundreds of caves present in the spectacular karst landscape.
+The limestone landscape of the Waitomo District area has been the centre of increasingly popular commercial caving tourism since before 1900, initially mostly consisting of impromptu trips guided by local Māori.
+The Waitomo Glowworm Cave near Waitomo Caves was nationalised by the Crown and managed as a tourism attraction from 1904 onwards.
+At this time tourists would set out for the Waitomo Glowworm Cave from Otorohanga or Hangatiki railway stations which had been opened in the 1880s.
+A 1915 guide said, "[The cave] is reached by railway to Hangatiki, thence 6 miles by coach along a good road".
+There was tourist accommodation at Hangatiki in the early 1900s, and by 1904 accommodation and a store had been built at Waitomo Caves.
+In 1909 the government built a hotel, and the village gradually developed to support increasing tourism to the caves in the area.

-A visit to Waitomo Caves made number 14 amongst a list of 101 "Kiwi must-do's" in a New Zealand Automobile Association poll of over 20,000 motorists published 2007, and in 2004, around 400,000 visitors entered caves in the area.

 The Waitomo Caves Museum provides information about the karst landscape, caves and caving and the history of the area.